 Pepto Bismol for Dogs: Can Dogs Have It & How to Use It Safely

-Pepto Bismol is safe for dogs when used properly.
+Pepto Bismol is safe for dogs when dosed correctly.

 19

-Vomiting and/or diarrhea can be distressing for a dog and definitely no picnic for his owner.
-It’s only natural to want to offer some relief as quickly as possible.
-If Pepto Bismol helps for our upset stomachs, you may also wonder, “Can I give my dog Pepto Bismol?”
-Pepto Bismol (bismuth subsalicylate) can be used to safely reduce a dog’s symptoms of nausea, heartburn, gurgling, uncomfortable stomach and most effectively, diarrhea.
+Vomiting and/or diarrhea are no picnic for you or your dog.
+It’s only natural to want a home remedy that will offer relief as quickly as possible.
+Since Pepto Bismol helps our upset stomachs, you may wonder, “Can I give my dog Pepto Bismol?”
+Generally, yes, you can.

 Will Pepto Bismol stop my dog’s vomiting and diarrhea?

-Pepto Bismol coats the irritated surfaces in the dog’s gastrointestinal (GI) tract, reducing inflammation of the stomach lining, which slows or stops the release of excessive fluid into the digestive tract.
-This helps slow or stop diarrhea and reduces the dog’s discomfort.
+Pepto Bismol coats the irritated surfaces in the dog’s gastrointestinal (GI) tract, reducing inflammation of the stomach lining, just as it does in humans.
+This slows or stops the release of excessive fluid into the digestive tract, reducing the dog’s discomfort and slowing or stopping diarrhea.
+Be aware that giving Pepto Bismol to dogs may temporarily change the color of her poop to a gray/greenish-black color.

 How much Pepto Bismol should I give my dog?

-A generally accepted safe dose of Pepto Bismol (or a generic version of bismuth sub- salicylate) for dogs is 0.25 to 2 ml per kg of the dog’s body weight (0.1 to 0.9 ml per lb), for a maximum of three to four times a day.
-Be aware that use of Pepto Bismol may change the color of your dog’s stool to a gray or greenish-black.
+A generally accepted safe canine dose of original-strength liquid Pepto Bismol is 0.25 to 2 ml per kg of the dog’s body weight, which is 0.1 to 0.9 ml per lb of body weight.
+Dosage is a maximum of three to four times a day.
+Note: Dosing your dog may be easiest using a pet dosing syringe marked in ml (milliliters).
+The cup that comes with Pepto Bismol holds up to 30 ml and is awkward to use to administer the medicine to a dog.

 Can I give my dog Pepto Bismol with other medications?